What happens when you register a .CA domain name? When will it expire – and what happens if it does?

 Once you register the domain, you have five days to accept the CIRA registrant agreement to seal the deal.
 If you accepted the agreement as part of the purchase (as is usually the case), your domain will be fully registered.
 Otherwise, the domain will not be functional until the agreement has been accepted.
 If the five days have lapsed without accepting, your domain will become available again.

 Add grace period (5 days)

-This period has little effect on registrants.
-The domain is fully registered and responds as a domain in the registered state would.
 During this period, registrars have the ability to cancel the domain name for a full refund if an error has been made.